Aaron Mueller

 About

 I am interested in evaluating and improving the robustness of NLP systems.
-My work spans causal, behavioral, and mechanistic interpretability methods; targeted model editing; and evaluations of the linguistic abilities and inductive biases of pre-trained language models.
+My work spans causal and mechanistic interpretability methods; evaluations of language models inspired by linguistic principles and findings in cognitive science; and building more sample-efficient language models.

 I completed by Ph.D. in Computer Science at the Center for Language and Speech Processing at Johns Hopkins University under the supervision of Tal Linzen and Mark Dredze.
 My dissertation analyzed the behaviors and mechanisms underlying emergent syntactic abilities in neural language models.
 My Ph.D. studies were supported by a National Science Foundation Graduate Research Fellowship.